ViFiCon: Vision and Wireless Association Via Self-Supervised Contrastive Learning: Introduction

 \section{Introduction}

-Cross-domain associations are becoming more feasible in real-world environments with the addition of sensors from multiple sensing modalities.
-Applications that observe and communicate to participating pedestrians can provide emergency alerts and other messaging tuned to a pedestrian's position in the scene.
-Consequently, two domains which greatly benefit from joint use is the vision domain (e.g. RGB-D images), and the wireless domain, (e.g. estimated distance from a WiFi access point through FTM, Fine Time Measurements).
-By identifying and associating individuals in the camera, even in scenarios where the person's face is occluded, it is possible to send alert messages to the user's device when an emergency occurs.
-Connecting a pedestrian's vision data to a wireless identifier such as a smartphone ID necessitates an opt-in requirement for the messaging application.
+With the proliferation of sensors from multiple modalities, cross-domain association for vision and wireless has become a fundamental task in many real-world systems \cite{wang2015visually, cao2018enabling, liuvi, caovitag}.
+The association challenge, i.e.\ correctly matching network addresses with the entities detected in camera images, enables communication applications such as alerting pedestrians to nearby danger conditions including impassable sidewalks, unusual crowding, high-risk crosswalks, or construction zones.
+Additionally, this association supports vision applications in low-light or highly cluttered environments where wireless signals can be used to improve camera-image detection.

-Existing approaches associating information across modalities use information such as camera and laser ranging \cite{spinello2008multimodal,melotti2018multimodal}, or clothing color and motion patterns \cite{wang2015visually}.
-Among multimodal methods for vision and wireless, \cite{alahi2015rgb} fuses camera and received signal strength (RSS) data, and \cite{zou2019wifi, fang2020eyefi} fuse camera and WiFi channel state information (CSI).
-These prior vision and wireless methods have limitations such as requiring multiple WiFi access points (AP).
-Most similar to our work are Vi-Fi \cite{liuvi} and ViTag \cite{caovitag}, which use the vision modality, (camera and depth data) along with the WiFi modality (FTM and inertial measurement unit IMU), to perform cross-modal association using a single AP.
-However, in our work we compare and use fewer features, using only depth data and FTM information for creating the multimodal association, while using the camera data along with off-the-shelf detected bounding boxes to extract depth.
-Moreover, we make no use of hand-labeled data unlike Vi-Fi and ViTag.
+Existing approaches associating information across modalities use visual features with laser ranging, motion/gait patterns or thermal imagery \cite{spinello2008multimodal, melotti2018multimodal, wang2015visually, lee2022cross}.
+Among multimodal methods for vision and wireless, RGB-W \cite{alahi2015rgb} fuses camera and received sequence strength (RSS), and \cite{zou2019wifi, fang2020eyefi} fuse camera and WiFi channel state information (CSI).
+Prior vision and wireless methods are limited by requiring multiple access points (AP).
+Single AP methods for cross-model association of vision and WiFi has emerged in recent state-of-the-art work, including Vi-Fi \cite{liuvi} and ViTag \cite{caovitag}.
+Our approach \model~ improves efficiency by using fewer features overall from both RGB-D and WiFi Fine Time Measurements (FTM), relying only on temporal depth data.
+Moreover, unlike Vi-Fi and ViTag, ViFiCon requires no hand-labeled data, improving its practicality for real-world applications.